Trello

 What users consistently criticize:

-- Pricing pressure.
+• Pricing pressure.
 Monday.com holds a 2.7/5 on Trustpilot, and billing is the dominant complaint.
 Reddit users describe being "forced to upgrade" and note that "once you're locked in, Monday can up the price."
-An 18% price increase hit in February 2026.
+In February 2026, Monday raised prices 18% on the monday service product; broader pricing adjustments also apply to existing customers at renewal.

 Monday.com vs Trello: full feature comparison